ThingSet/thingset.github.io/thingset.md

 | diagnosis   | 0x7         | Error memory, etc., | at least partly access restricted |
 |             | 0x8-0xF     | Reserved for future use | unknown |

 Data object IDs are stored as a 16-bit unsigned integer.
-The ID includes a category of 4 bits.
+The ID includes the category ID of 4 bits.
 The remaining 12-bit values can be freely chosen.
-In total, 4095 different measurement values can be associated via an ID, with 0 being the wildcard ID again.
+In total, 4095 different values can be associated via an ID per category, with 0 being the wildcard ID again.
 The wildcard category and data object IDs are used to query the accessible data of a device (see below).

 The follwing table describes the bits inside the 2-byte unique data object ID: